Python API#

 The following exemplifies the expected arguments of an issue:

-Returns: A list of all possible fix sites.
+Returns: A list of all possible fix sites for the default suggestion.

 Returns: The default fix site.
 The default fix site is generally the Node at root layer.
 Rules can override this behavior by supplying